aselshall/eds/HW/project.md

 3. **Data acquisition and processing:** Skillfully access, manage, wrangle, and analyze complex datasets with diverse data formats and from diverse sources such as Google Earth Engine, USGS ScienceBasePy, NOAA, Data.Gov, peer-reviewed articles, among others
 4. **Python libraries and tools:** Apply appropriate Python libraries and tools for data manipulation, analysis, and visualization, such as Jupyter, Pandas, NumPy, Matplotlib, Xarray, Cartopy, Geemap, FloPy, and TensorFlow
 5.  **Result evaluation and interpretation:** Critically evaluate and interpret the results of your analysis, and draw meaningful conclusions that address your original research question or problem statement
-6. **Data communication:** Effectively communicate your findings by documenting, visualizing, sharing and presenting your data insights in a clear and concise manner utilizing tools such as Jupyter notebook, GitHub, Binder and PowerPoint
+6. **Data communication:** Effectively communicate your findings by documenting, visualizing, sharing and presenting your data insights in a clear and concise manner utilizing tools such as Jupyter notebook, GitHub, and Binder
-7. **Code documentation and best practices**: Deliver clear and well-documented Jupyter notebook and Python code following the best coding practices
+7. **Code documentation and best practices**: Deliver clear and well-documented Jupyter notebook with Python codes following the best coding practices
 8. **Reporitng**: Deliver a technically proficient final report following recognized academic or professional standards
 9. **Presentation:** Deliver a clear, organized, and effective class presentation to disseminate the project's findings to a wider audience
 10. **Team collaboration**: If applicable, contribute meaningfully to the project, and demonstrate effective teamwork skills including communication, collaboration, and conflict resolution